Hussein-zaghloul/first/README.md

-# first
+# first cource
-for learning github
+for learning github by elzero school